Skip to content

 The argument can be formalized as follows:

-William Lane Craig calls this an inference to the best explanation: among all proposed explanations for these alleged facts, the resurrection hypothesis purportedly has the greatest explanatory scope, explanatory power, and plausibility.
-Gary Habermas’s “minimal facts” approach argues that even skeptical scholars accept certain core data points, and only the resurrection adequately explains them all.
+William Lane Craig calls this an inference to the best explanation: out of all proposed explanations for these alleged facts, the resurrection has the broadest scope, the most explanatory power, and the most plausibility.
+Gary Habermas’s “minimal facts” approach argues that even skeptical scholars accept certain core data points, and only the resurrection explains all of them well.

-The critical question is whether premise 1 can be established with sufficient historical confidence and whether premise 2 is justified given the extraordinary nature of the claim.
+The key questions are whether premise 1 can be established with enough historical confidence, and whether premise 2 is justified given how extraordinary the claim is.

 The Historical Evidence